 Taste some of the local specialties, such as prosciutto di Parma and Parmigiano-Reggiano cheese.
 In addition, dishes like culatello, a type of cured ham, and tortelli di zucca, a type of pasta filled with pumpkin.

 8. Explore the Ancient City of Ravenna

 Ravenna is a city in Emilia Romagna known for its dazzling mosaics, a UNESCO World Heritage Site.
 Explore the ancient city of Ravenna and see the stunning mosaics at the Basilica of San Vitale and the Mausoleum of Galla Placidia.

 The Basilica of San Vitale is a 6th-century church home to some of the most famous mosaics in the city.
 The Mausoleum of Galla Placidia is a 5th-century mausoleum that is also home to beautiful mosaics.

 Take a trip to the charming town of Forlì, in Emilia Romagna, and visit the Rocca Sforzesca castle and the Museo Civico di San Domenico.
-The Rocca Sforzesca castle, a 15th-century castle now open to the public as a museum, is located in Forlì.
+The Rocca Sforzesca castle, a 15th-century castle, is now open to the public as a museum.

 The Museo Civico di San Domenico, a museum with several art and history exhibits, is also found in the town.
 Forlì is known for its beautiful medieval architecture.